 What's better for your business?
 To write an apology letter, send a quick note, or shoot off an email?
-And, when should your business apology be extended over the phone or in person?
+What kind of apology letter should you write and when are you better off apologizing over the phone or in person?

 The right call will always depend on your particular situation and the relationship between the parties involved.
-However, in most cases, a well-crafted business apology letter is more often than not the safest approach especially if the relationship is not a 'personal' one.
+However, in most cases, a well-crafted business apology letter is more often than not the safest approach especially when the relationship is not 'personal'.

 One key benefit to writing out your mea culpa is that a letter of apology, sent via regular mail or email gives you the time to choose the right words and allows you to make sure that all the 'elements' of a perfect apology are in place.

 As we've stated before, they are: Providing a detailed account; acknowledging the damage done; taking responsibility; recognizing your (or your company's) role; including a statement of regret; asking to be forgiven along with a promise that it won't happen again; providing a form of restitution.

 In business, it simply costs much more to acquire a new customer, partner, or vendor than to retain an existing one so it's important that you get it right the first time.

 As an added benefit, written apologies can be archived and over time you'll end up with a set of sample apology letters tailored to your business that will allow you to quickly respond to similar situations in the future.